-The Executive Chairman has entered into service agreement which link rewards with both corporate and individual performance to promote shareholders' interests, long-term success of the Group and risk management policies.
-The service agreement covers the terms of employment, specifically salary and other benefits.
-The RC has reviewed the Company's obligations arising in the event of termination of the Executive Chairman's contract of service and is of the view that such contract of service contains fair and reasonable termination clauses which are not overly generous.
+The Executive Chairman and the Executive Director and Chief Executive Officer have entered into service agreements which link rewards with both corporate and individual performance to promote shareholders' interests, long-term success of the Group and risk management policies.
+The service agreements cover the terms of employment, specifically salary and other benefits.
+The RC has reviewed the Company's obligations arising in the event of termination of the Executive Chairman's and the Executive Director and Chief Executive Officer's contract of service and is of the view that such contract of service contains fair and reasonable termination clauses which are not overly generous.

-The Company currently does not have contractual provisions to reclaim the incentive component of remuneration from the Executive Chairman and there are no excessively long or onerous removal clauses in this service agreement.
+The Company currently does not have contractual provisions to reclaim the incentive component of remuneration from the Executive Chairman and the Executive Director and Chief Executive Officer and there are no excessively long or onerous removal clauses in this service agreement.